cauegoncalves/ApiJobInterview/README.md

     - **Strategy**: Choosing the right component for each infrastruture peace
     - **Repository**: Repository pattern to store and retrieve data

-##### \* There were many ways to solve this problem, like using a EF In Memory, a database.
-But considering the limited scope of the API and the purpose of the development, I think applying a design pattern will prove some OOP skill.
+##### \* There are many ways to solve this problem, for example: using a EF In Memory, using a database.
+But considering the limited scope of the API and the purpose of the development, applying a design pattern will prove some OOP skill.

 - #### **SOLID Principles**
     - **Single Responsability**: Each class and each method has one responsability.
-Except the facade class... sometimes we have to make choices...
     - **Open Close**: We can add new Product Types without impacting the existing ones.
     - **Dependency Inversion**: The repository, storage service and order service, the entire application is working with abstraction, not implementation.
 The responsible for inject the implementatios is the IoC project.